 Economic activities and statutory activities that generate a surplus of revenue over related expenses are taxed at a reduced rate, up to a certain limit.
 Foundations considered as NPOs are exempt from tax on income generated from their registered endowments if this income is used exclusively for the purpose for which the foundation has been established, and if such income is not used in violation of the Income Tax Law.
 Family foundations do not qualify as NPOs because they only serve the founder or persons close to the founder.
 Thus, such foundations do not qualify for this tax exemption.

 The above exemptions from income tax are applicable only if the NPO submits an irrevocable request to receive the exemptions (Income Tax Law Article 19(b)(3)).

 NPOs are not generally exempt from output VAT on supplies provided to others in pursuit of statutory activities.
-However, NPOs’ activities may be exempt from the VAT if their exclusive purpose is to raise resources to support the main purpose of the NPO, as long as such activities do not affect economic competition (VAT Law Article 61(f)).
+However, an NPO’s activities may be exempt from the VAT if the NPO was established for educational, health care and social care purposes and if it pursues its VAT related activities to raise money to support its statutory purposes, as long as such activities do not affect economic competition (VAT Law Article 61(f)).

-All NPOs are also eligible for Real Property Tax exemption for property they own.
-Both legal entities and natural persons may deduct donations to NPOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized "public collections" under the Public Collections Law (Real Estate Tax Law Article 4(1)(f) and (g) item 8), 9(1)(f) and (k)(items 8 and 9)).
+All NPOs are also eligible for Real Property Tax exemption for property they own (Real Estate Tax Law Articles 4(1)(f) and (g) (item 8), and 9(1)(f) and (k)(items 8 and 9)).
+Both legal entities and natural persons may deduct donations to NPOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized "public collections" under the Public Collections Law (Income Tax Law Article 19b(2)(d)).

 - Constitution of the Czech Republic, Act No. 1/1993, as amended